 It is a modern, completely wireless cooking thermometer that eliminates undercooking, overcooking of your food, no matter how you cook it.

-Now, Chef IQ Sense, designed to withstand extreme heat.
+Now, Chef IQ Sense, designed to withstand extreme heat, it can even survive in your deep fryer.

-Whether you're grilling or roasting or baking Chef IQ sense, it guarantees that your chicken, your pork, your meat, your fish is going to come out exactly to your preferred income.
+Whether you're grilling or roasting or baking Chef IQ Sense, it guarantees that your chicken, your pork, your meat, your fish is going to come out exactly to your preferred income.

-And using Chef IQ sense, it's simple.
+And using Chef IQ Sense, it's simple.

 You insert the wireless probe into your food.